United Parcel Service (UPS) Employee Workers Compensation Lawyer: Chicago, Illinois

 Staying Safe at UPS

-There are effective steps that every UPS employee can take to minimize the potential risk of suffering serious injuries or death while on the job.
-Most of the steps require a commonsense approach to identifying potential hazards and dangerous scenarios before they cause an injury or fatality.
-The most obvious steps include:
+There are effective steps that every UPS worker can take to minimize the potential risk of suffering serious injuries or death while on the job.

-- Identify Any Potential Hazard including slippery surfaces, icy sidewalks, or wet floors, to avoid back and knee injuries.
+- Identify Any Potential Hazard, including slippery surfaces, icy sidewalks, or wet floors, to avoid back and knee injuries.

 - Take Numerous Breaks to minimize fatigue and conserve necessary strength throughout the workday.

-- Wear Support Footwear– Wearing proper footwear constructed with support, and nonskid soles can ensure adequate traction when walking down a loading ramp or treading across a slippery surface.
+- Wear Support Footwear– Proper footwear constructed with support and nonskid soles can ensure adequate traction when walking down a loading ramp or treading across a slippery surface.

 - Stay Clear of the Forklift– Some UPS docks and storage areas are extremely noisy with equipment unloading trucks, sorting packages, and loading delivery vehicles.
-The elevated noise and chaotic environment could cause catastrophic results if the employee fails to take immediate action to avoid an incident with an oncoming forklift.

 - Follow Safe Defensive Driving Procedures– The delivery truck drivers, long-haul truckers, and airline pilots are required to remain alert to avoid catastrophic events.
-The pilot can ensure they have adequate rest, truckers can pull off the road to sleep, and drivers can ask for assistance to minimize their daily load when facing an abundance of deliveries that day.
 Also, other steps can be taken to maximize defensive driving that includes:

 - Never operate the vehicle without wearing a safety or seat belt.